telerik/blazor-docs/components/tilelayout/resize.md

 1. Set the `Resizable` parameter of the main `TelerikTileLayout` tag to `true`.

 2. Set the  `RowHeight` and `ColumnWidth` parameters of the `TelerikTileLayout`.
-The provided values should be in absolute units - this allows for the layout to correctly calculate the position of each tile during resizing.
+The provided values must be in absolute units—this allows for the layout to correctly calculate the position of each tile during resizing.

 @[template](/_contentTemplates/tilelayout/basics.md#resizing-reordering-logic)